MicrosoftDocs/powerbi-docs/powerbi-docs/support/best-practices-creating-sr.md

 # Best practices when creating a support ticket

-The specific information Microsoft will require to troubleshoot your case depends on the issue you are experiencing.
+The specific information Microsoft will require to troubleshoot your case depends on the issue you're experiencing.
 This article provides tips and best practices for gathering necessary information for support requests. ***Note, many of these won't be applicable to your*** **case**.

 ## Information to provide to Microsoft